akeneo/pim-community-dev/TESTING.md

 Characteristics:

 - several classes are tested at the same time
-- business language is used (ie: we use Gherkin)
+- business language is used (we use Gherkin)
-- describes a business use case or ensure a business rule (ie: it's not about UI, CLI or UX, neither about a text we should see)
+- describes a business use case or ensure a business rule (it's not about UI, CLI or UX, neither about a text we should see)
 - mock only what you own
 - services which perform I/O calls are mocked (like Doctrine repositories for instance)
 - "lives" in memory only